 Provide a service which is accountable and mitigates the risks to the Council

 Provide a Reception/Caretaker service to the tenants at Bradford Court as per the lease agreement.

+To maximise the income opportunities through rental of Bradford Court

 Who is the activity/policy/project targeted at and who will benefit?
 Are there any expected benefits for specific Section 75 categories/groups from this activity/policy/project?
 If so, please explain.